Most everyone wants to know where they come from or whether their susceptible to diseases linked to their family's health history.

 To order a kit, simply provide your year of birth and sex.
 You'll receive your kit within a week, at which point you can register it by adding its barcode to your account.
 Kits are tracked by number.
 Once you register it, you can do the swab part.
 This DNA kit has two swabs and two vials filled with a stabilising solution.
-Once you've swabbed a sample, break of the plastic part and place the cotton swab in the solution.
+Once you've swabbed a sample, break off the plastic part and place the cotton swab in the solution.

 Once you have put them in the vials, slip the vials into the provided envelope.
 You must provide postage, unfortunately.
 Your results should be available within a few weeks.
-MyHeritage has a help center with more information if you need help about understanding your DNA results.
+MyHeritage has a help center with more information if you need help with understanding your DNA results.

 Which is the absolute best?